-Some farmers will say that they don't get the organic certification because of the cost.
-However, certification for farms making between \$5,001 and \$20,000 annually often costs around \$250 per year because of a federal program that refunds 75% of the certification cost.
-You might even ask the farmer if they are aware of this advantageous cost-sharing program.
+Certification for farms making between \$5,001 and \$20,000 annually often costs around \$250 per year because of a federal program that refunds 75% of the certification cost, when funds are available.

 That is relatively inexpensive for a certification that requires an annual visit by a trained inspector and might allow the farmer to receive higher prices for their products.
-But it is true that farmers' margins are often thin, especially for newer farmers, so forgoing the certification cost initially might be understandable.
+But it is true that farmers' margins are often thin, especially for newer farmers, so some forgo the certification cost.
 In addition, the subsidy is in the form of a pay back, so some farms might not be in a financial position to front the \$1,000 for certification and wait to be reimbursed.

 Other farmers that are truly farming in the spirit of organic may opt out of the certification program for various reasons.
-Some common reasons include: temporarily leasing land, farming multiple plots (making certification more expensive), or only selling directly to customers, allowing the farmer to explain their production practices face to face.
+Some common reasons include: temporarily leasing land, farming multiple plots (making certification more expensive), or only selling directly to consumers (allowing the farmer to explain their production practices face to face).
 Some farmers may also take issue with the documented cases of corruption that the USDA organic program has ignored.
+These farmers may see the system as broken and not worth their investment.